Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab3/README.md

 4. You can cross probe from the Resource Analyzer window to the Simulink model by clicking a block or subsystem name in the Resource Analyzer window, which highlights the corresponding Vitis Model Composer HDL block or subsystem in the model.
 <br><br>Cross probing is useful to identify blocks and subsystems that are implemented using a particular type of resource.

-5. The block you have selected in the window will be highlighted yellow and outlined in red.
+5. The block you have selected in the window will be highlighted yellow.
 <br><br><img src="Images/Step2/Step5.png">

-6. If the block or subsystem you have selected in the window is within an upper-level subsystem, then the parent subsystem is highlighted in red in addition to the underlying block as shown in the following figure.
+6. If the block or subsystem you have selected in the window is within an upper-level subsystem, then the parent subsystem is highlighted in yellow in addition to the underlying block as shown in the following figure.
 <br><br><img src="Images/Step2/Step6.png">

 > ❗❗ **Important**: If the Resource Analyzer window or the Timing Analyzer window opens and no information is displayed in the window (table cells are empty), double-click the Model Composer Hub block and set the Code Directory to a new directory, that is, a directory that has not been used before.
 Then run the analysis again.